zio/zio/docs/howto/test_effects.md

 ---
-id: howto_effectful_testing
+id: howto_test_effects
-title:  "Effectful testing"
+title:  "How to: Test effects"
 ---

 ## How zio-test was designed